-With the holidays just about if not already a distant memory, there should be more time to put plans in place take your spa or massage practice to the next level.
-Maybe your goal is financial or it may be that you want to expand into new areas for your own professional growth and satisfaction.
+With the holidays just about, if not already a distant memory, there should be more time to put plans in place to take your spa or massage practice to the next level.
+Maybe your goal is financial, or it may be that you want to expand into new areas for your own professional growth and satisfaction.
 Whatever it is, you don’t want to find yourself at the next holiday season and regret that this wasn’t the year to get ahead.

 Solidify your vision

 Where do you want to take your business should be the first question to ask yourself.
-You also should ask why you want to go in this direction.
+It would be best if you also asked why you want to go in this direction.
 If your business has plateaued and the stream of new clients coming through the door is slowing down, it may be time to offer some new massage therapy services or skin treatments to attract a new type of clientele.
-It could also be that there is more competition in the area so you need to do something to differentiate your offering.
-Or it may be that after a number of years of offering the same service, you need to learn something new to regain the enthusiasm you had when you started out.
+It could also be that there is more competition in the area, so you need to do something to differentiate your offering.
+Or it may be that after several years of offering the same service, you need to learn something new to regain the enthusiasm you had when you started.
 Maybe you would like to learn about Integrated Table Thai or add waterless spa treatments to your massage.
-You may want to try your hand at sports massage and so additional training will be in order.
+You may want to try your hand at sports massage, and so additional training will be in order.

 Put a plan in place